octobercms/docs/2.x/zh-cn/backend/widgets.md

 }
 ```

-The property values then become available to set from the [form field definition](../backend/forms.md#oc-defining-form-fields) when using the widget.
+The property values then become available to set from the [filter scope definition](../backend/filters.md#oc-defining-filter-scopes) when using the widget.

 ```yaml
 discount: